Drywall Mud & Tape Calculator

 Why does sheet size matter?

-Larger sheets generally create fewer seams per square foot, which reduces tape and compound.
+Larger sheets generally create fewer seams per square foot, which reduces tape and compound, but handling and layout can change real results.

 Related